apurwa2776/Shorea-robusta-forests-Study/README.md

 3. Upload your ROI shapefile/GeoJSON into the GEE Assets or directly define it in the script.
 4. Run the scripts to generate NDVI, LST, precipitation composites, and TNPI layers.
 5. Export results as GeoTIFF/CSV to Google Drive.

 ---

-## 📜 Citation
-If you use these scripts, please cite the associated paper:

-> Chaurasia, A., Khare, S., Das, A. K., & Singh, C. P. (2025).
-Linking Environmental Variables to MODIS and Sentinel-2 Derived Phenology in Western Himalayan Moist Deciduous Forests. _Frontiers of Earth Science_ (under review).

----